Ishaq408013/kaggle-tabular-bank-churn/Ishaq Alumary README.md

 #### Categorical Feature Distributions

 Comparison of categorical variables between churn classes:

+The chart below illustrates the distribution of churn (`Exited`) across categorical features such as `Surname`, `Geography`, and `Gender`.
+As expected, `Surname` shows no predictive power, while `Geography` and `Gender` demonstrate clearer trends—particularly with higher churn rates in Germany and among female customers.
+These insights guided feature selection and one-hot encoding during preprocessing.

 <img width="926" alt="Screenshot 2025-05-02 at 11 34 56 AM" src="https://github.com/user-attachments/assets/9913afa4-306d-4cf1-a533-43c4cb5c72cb" />